Canon 6D Mark II versus Canon 5D Mark IV

 Both the 6D Mark II and the 5D Mark IV are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The 5D Mark IV replaced the earlier Canon 5D Mark III, while the 6D Mark II followed on from the Canon 6D.

-So how do things add up?
+So what is the bottom line?
 Which of the two cameras – the Canon 6D Mark II or the Canon 5D Mark IV – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 - Less heavy: Is lighter (by 125g or 14 percent) and hence easier to carry around.